 Frozen AC Coils

 Why Does Your AC Freeze in the First Place?

 It is important to first understand what’s causing your AC to freeze.
-You can find sources like energy.gov or detailed discussion about causes of frozen ACs.
+You can find sources like energy.gov or detailed discussion about why air conditioners freeze up.
 A brief list is shown next:

+Frozen AC Coils